siadat/simple-soccer/README.md

 #### TODO

-[ ] bug: computer gets stuck with or without the ball in the corners [ ] computer shoots at every frame, impossible to have the ball pass by him [ ] controlling the ball
+[ ] bug: computer gets stuck with or without the ball in the corners

+[ ] bug: computer push the ball up or behind the goal

+[ ] bug: computer shoots at every frame, impossible to have the ball pass by him

+[ ] feature: controlling the ball